huangshm23/learngit/readme.txt

-Git is a version of control software.
+Git is a distribute version control system.
-Git is free.ok
+Git is free software.